 Through my spiritual practice and my involvement within Maa's community I continue to explore the traditions and rituals that are the basis of all spirituality and the human experience within these practices.

-I am currently an Individualized BFA student at California College of the Arts, in Oakland, CA. Within my program I explore traditions of ritual and the spaces in which these rituals take place through Textiles, Photography and Sculptural installations.
+I studied as an Individualized BFA student at California College of the Arts, in Oakland, CA. Within my program I explored traditions of ritual and the spaces in which these rituals take place through Textiles, Photography and Sculptural installations.